thomas_de_montmorenci_florence_mary_m-p

 Ledgers for Maroon shows that Tom was employed as manager on 1 January 1866 just before his 18th birthday.
 He was paid an 'allowance' of £50 pa for his first year but his allowance for first 6 months in 1867 was halved to £25 pa.
 He was paid £80 pa from September 1867.13)

-In later life Thomas, like his father, bought a considerable amount of property in Queensland: Darbyshire lists nine purchases between March 1877 and January 1881, at Melcombe (Maroon), Telemon16) and Mogill.17) At some stage Thomas de M. M-P owned, with his brother Hugh, Annie Vale station.18) In 1880, he was listed as being at Moonbago, South Kennedy, Bully Creek.19) At the time of his father's death, in 1892, he was in partnership with his father running a property 'Bullywallah' (or Bulliwallah), Bulli Creek south-west of Charters Towers, Queensland - another M-P property, Aberfoyle, was due west, across the dividing range.20) Possibly Moonbago was part of this property.
+In later life Tom, like his father, bought a considerable amount of property in Queensland: Darbyshire lists nine purchases between March 1877 and January 1881, at Melcombe (Maroon), Telemon16) and Mogill.17) At some stage Thomas de M. M-P owned, with his brother Hugh, Annie Vale station.18) In 1880, he was listed as being at Moonbago, South Kennedy, Bully Creek.19) At the time of his father's death, in 1892, he was in partnership with his father running a property 'Bullywallah' (or Bulliwallah), Bulli Creek south-west of Charters Towers, Queensland - another M-P property, Aberfoyle, was due west, across the dividing range.20) Possibly Moonbago was part of this property.
 It would be interesting to discover if he named the property with its distinctive Anglo-Indian name of 'wallah' (Bullywallah: an inhabitant of Bulli).
 One source states that, after some years, Thomas de M. M-P. bought his father out to become sole owner of the property.
 On his father's death, he returned to Maroon.21) As there is no mention of Maroon in TLM-P's will, and T de M M-P was left the smallest legacy of any of his father's children (£1,000)22) the assumption is that his inheritance was secured (like much of that of his sister Rosa) before his father's death.
 A New Zealand paper reported that Thomas de.
 M. M-P, at the time of his death, owned Aberfoyle station, previously owned by his father and brother-in-law John Jardine; after he died the property was sold by his executors.23)

 Like his father, Thomas de M. M-P took advantage of the 1868 act which allowed people to 'select' land to farm.
 Angela Collyer24) lists his four selections around Maroon: